 While we talk about children with SEND or SEND children- the reality is that SEND is an umbrella term to describe a variety of additional needs and disabilities.
 SEND is an acronym for Special Educational Needs and Disabilities and children with SEND broadly fall into one or more or the four distinct areas of need:

 Communication and Interaction – Children and young people with speech, language, and communication needs (SLCN) who have difficulty understanding and communicating with others.
-This may include children with autism. .
+This may include children with autism.

 Cognition and Learning- Children and young people who learn at a slower pace than their peers, and those with Specific Learning Difficulties (SpLD).
 These may include dyslexia, dyscalculia, and dyspraxia.